 It can be found in the Picture Gallery of the Museum, on floor 1, Room XII, in the section dedicated to Dutch, Flemish and German painters.
 In the same room, you can admire the works of Rembrandt, Jan Steen, Simon de Vlieger and others.

-The Museum is closed on Mondays, open Tue-Sun from 10AM to 6PM, and on Thursdays from 10AM to 9PM.
-It will be open daily from June.
+● The Museum is normally closed on Mondays, open Tue-Sun from 10AM to 6PM, and on Thursdays from 10AM to 9PM.
+From June to August, it is open every day (Mon 10AM - 6PM).

 References: